 Upload Single File

-Let's create our first route that allows users to upload their profile pictures.
+Let us create our first route to allow users to upload their profile pictures.

 app.post('/upload-avatar', async (req, res) => {